Advocate: Use Your Outside Voice!

 Get started by exploring the guide below!

 In Minnesota, where we've been able to enjoy gifts like abundant freshwater, rich biodiversity and productive working lands, we also have a tremendous responsibility.
-We have a responsibility to cherish, respect and take care of the nature that sustains us, so it can sustain future generations as well.
-That’s why we’re speaking up for nature in Minnesota—and we invite you to join us!
+Minnesotans have a responsibility to respect and care for the nature that sustains us so that it may sustain future generations as well.
+That’s why we’re using our outside voices to speak up for nature with the Minnesota State Legislature—and we invite you to join us!

 Updates from the Capitol

 March 14, 2023

 The Minnesota House of Representatives passed a “catch-up” bonding bill last week with the intention of funding capital investment projects that were missed when the legislature failed to pass a bonding bill in 2022.
 Among the projects funded in this bipartisan bill: reforestation, tree seedling production, community tree planting, lead service line replacement and more.
 In other words, good news for healthy trees and clean water at Minnesotans’ taps!
 The bill is now in the Senate, where it will need bipartisan support to pass.

 In other water-related news, two bills are advancing in the House to fund a water storage program at the state Board of Water and Soil Resources, which The Nature Conservancy supports.
 An investment in this water storage program will help reduce runoff and lessen the risk of flooding in part by restoring and enhancing wetlands and floodplains.
 These nature-based solutions also store carbon and create important habitat.

 Last Friday marked the first legislative deadline, at which point all policy bills must have had a hearing and been cleared through at least one committee in the House or Senate.
 There are two more legislative deadlines coming up this month, which will keep lawmakers moving toward budget-setting conversations.